egilber2/Statistical_Inference_GSS/GSS_Inference_proj.md

 #### Hypothesis Test- Difference in Proportions

 We can also run a hypothesis test using the inference function.
-This will be a two sided test as we are looking for a differnce in proportions.
+This will be a two-sided test as we are looking for a difference in proportions.

 ``` r
 inference(y = press_conf, x = year, data = gss_press, statistic = "proportion",